benspector-mls/3-1-3-lab-s24/README.md

 Users should be able to do the following:
 - Users can see a few fantasy books
 - Users can click on a button for each book to view information about the author of that book
-- Totally unrelated: Users can fill out a form to make a new user
+- Unrelated: Users can fill out a form to make a new user

 Here's a final screenshot:

 ![Final Screenshot](./images/finished-app.png)

 ## CSS
 We added some *very* basic and open ended CSS.
-Please don't mess with this, this is not a CSS challenge, and we don't want you to waste a single second here.
+Please don't mess with it.
+This is not a CSS challenge, and we don't want you to waste a single second here.
 We've taken care of the basic styles (like `divs` have borders so you can see things, and lists don't have their default styles).

 > And with that, off you go!
 Good luck!